hieuadoan/DopedCat/README.md

 # DopedCat
-Doped surface generation for heterogeneous catalyst
+Doped surface generation for heterogeneous catalyst (based on CatKit and ASE)